garth-c/python_forecasting/README.md

 # evaluate the model losses

-The next step is to evaluate the model losses
+The next step is to evaluate the model losses.
+The model losses per epoch processed are fed back into the model and then it makes course corrections based on the optimizer to adjust the weights of the neurons for the next epoch.
+Over the course of the processing, the model 'learns' the weights to use to get the best outcome for the forecast.

 ```
 #eval the losses